slackapi/template-actionable-notifications/diff.md

 Now all the Blueprints examples have been updated with new Slack platform features.
 So what are the *diffs* in this updated example?

 ---
+## Changes made in January 2020

+### Bot scopes

+*Major updates!: This requires to update your scopes in App Management!*

+We have intruduced more granular OAuth permissions for the apps that uses a bot token.
+Now, this sample app requires the scopes, `incoming-webhook`, `chat:write`, `im:write`, where it used to require only `bot` scope.

+To learn more about the change, please refer [Migration guide for classic Slack apps](https://api.slack.com/authentication/migration).

+---

 ## Changes made in December 2019

 ## OAuth Token